spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 <img width="502" alt="connect-your-first-cloud-account-001" src="https://github.com/spotinst/help/assets/106514736/e34449cc-b29f-4b1e-80ac-17abeded0492">

-When you complete this initial registration, the company name you enter will be your Organization name in Spot.
+When you complete the initial registration, the company name you enter will be your Organization name in Spot.
 This can be the company you represent or any other name you would like to use as your organization name in Spot.

 ## Step 2: Select a Cloud Provider